borntofrappe/game-development/Games/Picross/README.md

 ### StartState

 The button moving the game to the select state is animated with the `timer` library.
 The idea is to have the animation on the button being focused, but since there's only one, there is no need to further introduce a variable to keep track of the current option.
-This might change in a future update.
+(This might change in a future update)

 The animation itself involves the opacity of the fill describing the button's background.
 It plays immediately, and then at an interval.
 To have the alpha value recede back to its original value, the `tween` animation takes half the duration of the interval.
 The interval, however, is further specified to last a bit more.
 25 percent more.